 3. Cockroach traps

-A roach trap is a situation where it’s very easy to sign up or subscribe to a service, but extremely difficult to unsubscribe.
+A roach trap is a situation where it’s very easy to sign up or subscribe to a service, but extremely difficult to unsubscribe from it.
 Users may be faced with multiple steps, complex forms or confirmation pages to cancel their subscription.

 Example: Some subscriptions to streaming services or software require a phone call to cancel, despite simplified online registration.
-Others require contact with customer support, making the cancellation process deliberately complicated.
+Others require you to contact customer support, making the cancellation process deliberately complicated.

-Why this is problematic: This type of dark pattern erodes trust and annoys users, who feel trapped in a service.
-Once released from these subscriptions, they are unlikely to return or recommend the service.
+Why it’s problematic: This type of dark pattern erodes trust and annoys users, who feel trapped in a service.
+Once freed from these subscriptions, they are unlikely to return or recommend the service.

-Hidden ads take the form of content or features, so that the user clicks without realizing that he or she is interacting with an ad.
+Disguised ads take the form of content or features, so that the user clicks without realizing that they are interacting with an ad.

 Example: Some sites use images or buttons that look like features or parts of the main content, but redirect to advertising pages or sponsored products.

-Why it’s problematic: This dark pattern reduces transparency and the user’s sense of control, as they may find themselves redirected to unwanted pages.
+Why this is problematic: This dark pattern reduces transparency and the user’s sense of control, as they may find themselves redirected to unwanted pages.
 This undermines the site’s credibility and can lead to a loss of trust.

 5. Manipulating emotions through urgency or scarcity